emv6/Coagulase_Negative/README.md

 # Coagulase_Negative
 Identification of Coagulase Negative Variants of *Staphylococcus aureus* within New Zealand Dairy Cows

-All genomic analysis is run on New Zealand eScience Infrastructure (NESI) unless specified
+All genomic analysis was run on New Zealand eScience Infrastructure (NESI) unless specified

 ### Kraken2
 To identify the species assignment of the 1308 NAS isolates sequenced